 More information about the Bridge Awards – Emerging Writer Award

-Established in 2015, the Emerging Writer Award (formerly the Bridge Award) is now in its fourth year, and is run by Moniack Mhor in partnership with The Bridge Awards, a philanthropic venture that has helped to fund theatre and visual arts projects.
+Established in 2015, the Emerging Writer Award (formerly the Bridge Award) is now in its fifth year, and is run by Moniack Mhor in partnership with The Bridge Awards, a philanthropic venture that provides funding for the arts and for community projects.

 The Emerging Writer Award is open to unpublished prose writers (fiction) living and working in the UK with a collection of short stories or novel in development.
 Writers can be writing for any age group (including children and young adults) and may have had excerpts or articles published in the past, but will have not yet published a major body of work.
 Poetry, Playwriting, Screenwriting and works of non-fiction are all ineligible.

 Please apply by sending one document, in Microsoft Word format which includes:

 - Your CV (no more the three sides of A4)

 - A summary outlining your work in progress (no more than one side of A4)